 More about our Red Crispy lettuce seeds

-This delicious lettuce variety grows quickly, does not bolt, and the heads produce a large amount of sturdy leaves that are all about the same size.
+This tasty lettuce variety grows quickly, is slow to bolt, and produces heads with an enormous number of firm leaves that are all roughly the same size.

 Family: leaf